gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 PP: Well, they can't prove it.
 The thing is, like, the... even if I don't believe that stuff, I...
 I don't think that markets solve all the problems, and I think the state does have a role to play in the economy.
-But even if I didn't think that.
+But even if I didn't think that the state's never gonna go away.
+This isthe liberal anti-hierarchical utopianism.

-PP: the state's never gonna go away.
-This is, like, this is... this is the liberal anti-hierarchical utopianism.
-Like, even if you accept all the libertarian principles, if in the best case scenario the state went away and it disappeared and etc, etc, we'd be in a better society, like... yeah, but it's never gonna go away, because the state is a natural formation in human relationships.

-PP: And so all you're actually going to get is a better or worse state.
+Even if you accept all the libertarian principles, if in the best case scenario the state went away and it disappeared and we'd be in a better society: well, it's never gonna go away, because the state is a natural formation in human relationships.
+And so all you're actually going to get is a better or worse state.

 And you can try and infuse that state with market principles.

-PP: might not work out so well, because it's not a market-based system, and it'll just exercise its kind of fiat and monopoly power.
+But that might not work out so well, because it's not a market-based system, and it'll just exercise its kind of fiat and monopoly power.
 You might make the situation even worse than in the interventionist state.
-You know, it's not... even from a libertarian economics point of view, it's actually pretty hard to think through those kind of problems.
+Even from a libertarian economics point of view, it's actually pretty hard to think through those kind of problems.

-******************

-PP: My advice would be do not try and inject too many market principles into the state.
+So, my advice would be do not try and inject too many market principles into the state.
 I've never really seen it work very well.
 But I just don't think the state is going away.

 It's like the idea of the Noble Savage in the 18th-century.
 But there is no such thing as a noble savage, because there is always a society.
 The person is always born into that.
 And so it's a kind of moot point.
 I see the same thing with the state.
 Now, that doesn't mean that you have to have a large state or a small state.

-PP: Just take the example today of the Chinese state versus, say, the British state: The British state, since the Thatcher era, has tried to inject as much in terms of market principles -- they call it neoliberal principles -- into that state.
+Just take the example today of the Chinese state versus, say, the British state: The British state, since the Thatcher era, has tried to inject as much in terms of market principles -- they call it neoliberal principles -- into that state.
 It's tried to have all these public-private partnerships.
 It brands itself as a kind of a market state, and you could say something similar for the German state, except the Germans are actually more competent at doing it.
 The British state's enormous.
-It's one of the largest as a share of GDP in the world, not quite as big as the French, but it must be 45% of British GDP is in the British state.
+It's one of the largest as a share of GDP in the world, not quite as big as the French, but it must be about 45% of British GDP is the British state.

 Meanwhile, look at the Chinese state.
 It's much smaller.
 It's only about 30%, I think, of GDP, much lower taxes in China and so on, very noticeable if you go there.
 But the Chinese state is not neoliberal.
 It says we intervene in the economy really directly.
 It intervenes in capital formation.
 It controls the banking sector, and not just at the Federal-Reserve-interest-rate-setting level.
-It does credit rationing in the banking sector through the People's Bank of China and so on.
-It is a real, what they used to call dirigisme state in the French parlance.
+It does credit rationing in the banking sector through the People's Bank of China.
+It is a real, what they used to call dirigisme state, in the French parlance.
 And yet, look at that: The Chinese state is substantially smaller than the British state.
 And when I ask people in China, "Do you guys want to grow the state?" they say, "Why would we want to grow the state?
 We'll grow the state if we need more state, but we don't want to grow the state for the sake of growing the state."
 They think that question is odd, that it's an unusual question to ask.
 And yet, if you ask a Fabian socialist in the Labour Party, "Do you think we should grow the state?" they'd respond "Oh, yes, we should grow the state."
 It's such an unusual way of thinking about things.

-PP: So I don't think that the nature of a state has anything to do with the size of a state.
+So I don't think that the nature of a state has anything to do with the size of a state.
 I personally think you're better off with probably about 30% of GDP as the state.
 It's pretty much the same in Hungary, I think it's 35% here.
 Pretty small state.
 Again, enormous irony, because most people think Hungary is some autocracy that's ruled over by King Orban or something like that.
 The